Moneman1/Moneman1.github.io/README.md

 # Simon Shuster

-I am an rising senior at the Univercity of Western Carolina.
+I am an rising senior at the University of Western Carolina.

 ---